neeraj-badam/test/README.md

 I'm Neeraj Kumar.
 I have recently completed my Master’s in Computer Science from the University of North Carolina at Charlotte in December 2024.

 I began my journey at MAQ Software as an Associate Software Engineer, where I developed reusable Power Apps components, built interactive dashboards in Power BI, and optimized SQL queries for improved data efficiency.
-Additionally, I implemented automated testing frameworks, reducing defect rates by 40%.

 Moving to MTX Group, I worked as a Consultant Trainee, where I focused on Salesforce development with advanced LWCs, API optimization, and workflow automation, improving system performance by 30%.
 I also contributed to security enhancements, CI/CD integration, and Agile execution, ensuring smoother project workflows.